dzungpv/esphome-lg-controller/README.md

 # ESPHome LG AC Wired Controller
-Wired controller for LG Air Conditioners using an ESP32 microcontroller and [ESPHome](https://esphome.io/).
-It can be used to control an indoor unit from [Home Assistant](https://www.home-assistant.io/).
+Wired controller for LG Air Conditioners and ERV/HRV units using an ESP32 microcontroller and [ESPHome](https://esphome.io/).
+It can be used to control an indoor unit or ERV/HRV system from [Home Assistant](https://www.home-assistant.io/).

 This has some advantages compared to the [LG ThinQ integration](https://github.com/ollo69/ha-smartthinq-sensors):
 * Can override the unit's room temperature thermistor with a Home Assistant temperature sensor.